Alex1986ham/Part_I/Part_2.md

 - git diff (shows the uncommited changes in comparison to the last commit)
 - touch test.txt (adding a document to the current directory)
 - by adding a file .gitignore all files in this directory will be ingnored by commits to the repo

+### Taggin

+- git tag -a v1.0 -m "1st version" (creates a tag to the current commit, exmpl. version or something)
+- git tag (displays just all tags existing)
+- git tag -d v1.0 (for deleting a tag / git tag --delete works also)
+- git tag -a v1.0 a87984 (will add a tag to a past commit)

+### Branching